Faculty Resources – General Information

 To provide expanded learning opportunities, cultural development and prepare students for an increasingly global community, OTC offers several study abroad opportunities.
 Interested faculty should contact their division dean for information on how to participate in a study abroad program.

 Information Technology recommends the use of the following anti-virus software for personal laptops and home computer use.
-The software is available at no cost for download through the following links:
+The software is available at no cost for download:

 Open computer labs are available for currently enrolled OTC students to do homework, research, printing and practice using software applications.
 Open computer lab locations are as follows: